The Repository pattern in Go: a painless way to simplify your service logic

 }

 Unfortunately, the memory implementation has some downsides.
-The biggest one is that it doesn’t keep the data of the service after a restart. 😉 It can be enough for the functional pre-alpha version.
-To make our application production-ready, we need to have something a bit more persistent.
+The biggest one is that it doesn’t keep the data after a service restart. 😉 It can be enough for a functional pre-alpha version.
+To make our application production-ready, we need something a bit more persistent.

 Example MySQL implementation

-We already know how our model looks like and how it behaves.
+We already know what our model looks like and how it behaves.
 Based on that, let’s define our SQL schema.

 CREATE TABLE `hours`